-Finally, if we really want to dial down partisan conflict, we need to get to know people from the other party—not through superficial encounters, but substantial interactions.
+Finally, we need to get to know people from the other party — not through superficial encounters, but substantial interactions.
 Researchers tell us that Americans are intentionally avoiding members of the other party more than ever before.
 Sticking with our own tribe is way more comfortable, but to temper partisan conflict, we need to take a deep breath, channel our inner grown up, and engage with people on the other side.

 Over the past few years, I’ve read many good books about how we might bridge the partisan divide.
 But perhaps the most powerful guide I’ve encountered in this quest is the writer and educator Megan Phelps-Roper.